-While gum disease was once seen as a minor nuisance, there is strong evidence that the bacteria present in periodontal disease can work its way into your bloodstream and affect your overall health, as well as your oral health.
-This puts patients at a risk for heart disease, diabetes, stroke, pneumonia, pre-term births and more.
+While gum disease can be seen as a minor nuisance, it can actually become more serious problem.
+Evidence has shown that the bacteria from periodontal disease can work its way into your bloodstream to affect your oral health, as well as your overall health.
+Left untreated, gum disease has the potential to put you at a risk for heart disease, diabetes, stroke, pneumonia, pre-term births and more.

-The levels of periodontal disease (also known as gum disease) range from mild to severe and the American Academy of Periodontology predicts that 75% of adults suffer from some form of gum disease.
-At William J. Stewart Jr, DDS, we take the presence of gum disease very seriously.
+The levels of periodontal disease (also known as gum disease) range from mild to severe, and it is very common.
+The American Academy of Periodontology even predicts that 75% of adults suffer from some form of gum disease.
+At Jurich Dental, we take any presence of gum disease very seriously.

 Patients may not realize that they can still have gum disease even if they brush and floss daily and have bi-annual dental checkups.
-Because this infection can be invisible, as well as transferable, it’s important to have regular dental hygiene exams and check-ups from Dr. William Stewart and his team.
-Dr. Stewart can provide periodontal therapy before the disease develops into a more severe case.
-When it’s diagnosed in the early stages, treatment for gum disease is much easier.
+Because this infection can be invisible, as well as transferable, it’s important to have regular dental hygiene exams and check-ups from Jurich Dental.

-If you are experiencing any of these symptoms, talk to Dr. William Stewart in San Antonio.
-His compassionate dental hygiene team can work with you to develop the best periodontal therapy for your smile.
+If you are experiencing any of these symptoms, talk to Dr. Jurich or Dr. Stewart in San Antonio.
+With a compassionate dental hygiene team we can work with you to develop the best periodontal therapy for your smile.

 If you think you may suffer from gum disease, call our professional and friendly cosmetic dentistry practice to discuss your periodontal therapy options.
-We offer advanced technology at our dental practice that allows us to more fully diagnose your periodontal disease so we can develop a more comprehensive and effective treatment plan.
+We offer advanced technology at our dental practice in San Antonio.
+This allows us to more fully diagnose your periodontal disease, so we can develop a more comprehensive and effective treatment plan for you!